- »Teaching & Learning

-The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, ICT and Computer Science at KS3, KS4 and KS5, Business Studies at KS4 and KS5 and Economics at KS5.
+The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, IT and Computer Science at KS3, KS4 and KS5, Business Studies and Economics at KS4 and KS5.

-The Faculty has classrooms, ICT suites and workshops on all three sites across the campus.
+The Faculty has classrooms, IT suites and workshops on all three sites across the campus.

-The Technology Department consists of seven highly-qualified teachers and one support technician who deliver various Technology options across all the Key Stages.
-There is also a new A Level in Design and Technology Product Design offered for students in Years 12 and 13.
+The Technology Department consists of six highly-qualified teachers and one support technician who deliver various Technology options across all the Key Stages.

-Students with an interest in Electronics or Engineering can also opt to study our very popular Level 2 (GCSE Equivalent) courses in Smart Electronic Product Design and Engineering in Manufacture.
+Students with an interest in Electronics or Engineering can also opt to study our very popular Level 2 (GCSE Equivalent) courses in Systems and Control (Electronics) and Engineering in Manufacture.

 In the Food specialism students can study GCSE Food Preparation and Nutrition for three years at KS4.

-We also offer a Level 1 Certificate in Engineering Technology to students in Years 9, 10 and 11.
-All Key Stage 4 subjects operate as a three-year option.
+We also offer a Level 1 Certificate in Engineering Technology to students in Years 10 and 11 by invitation.
+All other Key Stage 4 subjects operate as a three-year option.